 Private Edward Redsky enlisted in July 1916 and served for three years in Canada, the UK, France and Belgium.
 He was wounded at the Battle of Hill 70 but he survived the war and returned home in August 1919.

 Edward was the son of Chief Redsky (Miskokesik) and Endopeek of Shoal Lake First Nation in northwestern Ontario.
-Chief Redsky and his wife had at least seven sons and five daughters including Edith, Edward (Ogema-winni), James (Esquakesik), Herbert and Kathleen.
+Chief Redsky and his wife had at least seven sons and five daughters including Edith, Kathleen, Edward (Ogema-winni), James (Esquakesik), Herbert, Alex and Peter.